Zach-Shim/spider-crawler/README.md

 # Overview

 > This is a simple, multi-threaded website crawler written in Python that is part of an open source search engine.
+Currently, the main functionality of the crawler is to only gather links.
 <!-- toc -->

 - [What is a Web Crawler?](#heading-1)